iwobedotcom/Shippr/README.md

 ### [Live Demo](https://shippr.vercel.app/)

-_Disclaimer: All product media files on this project are strictly for educational purposes and are the sole property of the [Razer](https://www.razer.com/) brand._
+_Disclaimer: Most image files on this project are strictly for educational purposes and are the sole property of the [Razer](https://www.razer.com/) brand._